 Once upon a time, AUTOMATIC1111 WebUI (A1111) was the go-to software for running Stable Diffusion locally.
 Armed with a large “Generate” button, A1111 is perfect for interactive AI image creation.

-Using SD Forge in Google Colab
+Using SD Forge on Google Colab

 Google Colab (Google Colaboratory) is an interactive computing service offered by Google.
 It is a Jupyter Notebook environment that allows you to execute code.